kenahoo/RHadoop-Wiki/rmr-v1.2-Preview.md

 **This is a draft document, we haven't even branched a release candidate yet**

 #What is coming in 1.2
-Despite the minor release change, there are plenty of new features in this release, some incompatible API changes and some serious refactoring behind the scenes.
+Despite the minor release change, there are plenty of new features in this release, some backward incompatible API changes and some serious refactoring behind the scenes.

 ##I/O

 ###Binary I/O

 We now support binary I/O formats and we indeed switched to one as the internal native format.
-You don't specify I/O details with multiple mapreduce options because it was getting pretty complicated.
-So we have a concept of input specs and output specs, which are created with functions called `make.input.specs` and `make.output.specs`.
+You don't specify I/O details with multiple mapreduce options anymore because it was getting pretty complicated.
+So we have two arguments to `mapreduce`,  `input.specs` and `output.specs`, which accept the return values of two functions, `make.input.specs` and `make.output.specs`.
 In the simple case these functions take a string argument like `"csv"` or `"json"` and will do the right thing.
-And now for the developers out there.
-If you want full control, you can specify a mode, `"binary"` or `"text"`, an R function and a java class as arguments to the `make.*.specs` functions above.
+And now for the developers out there, if you want full control, instead of a string you can specify a mode, `"binary"` or `"text"`, an R function and a java class as arguments to the `make.*.specs` functions above.
 These get called in the following order on each record:

 <pre>